How our research has made a difference to people with arthritis

 - reduce use of healthcare services and medication.

 In addition, it’s also cheaper and more cost-effective than usual care.

 "I’m feeling good, better than I was, and it’s all through exercise."

 Clinical improvements were found to continue for more than two years after patients completed the programme.

 The impact of ESCAPE-pain has been vast.
-The programme is now being delivered successfully in community centres across the UK.
-Patients can either be referred from a healthcare professional or refer themselves.
+The programme has now been scaled up and is being delivered successfully in community and leisure centres across the UK.

 Intensive treatment for inflammatory arthritis

 A new approach to treatment